Andonome/core/README.md

 You can join by:

-- Putting your complaints on a pdf and emailing them to me.
-I'll deal with the code.
+- Emailing complaints to incoming+andonome-first-blood-12979042-issue-@incoming.gitlab.com.

 - Contributing art.